 Art Under Attack

 Protest and promotions, exploring some of the issues surrounding activists using iconic artworks as a platform to either promote their own interests or protest their dissatisfaction with particular causes or topic.
-The history of such action goes back a long way, in this presentation Dennis looks at some of the cases and discusses some measures and responses we can consider by way of preparation, protection and dealing with the impact of incidents of this nature.
+The history of such action goes back a long way.
+In this presentation, Dennis looks at some of the cases and discusses some measures and responses we can consider by way of preparation, protection, and dealing with the impact of incidents of this nature.

 Hosted at the National Archives

 We are delighted to be welcomed by the National Archives for an evening reception.
 The National Archives are guardians of some of the most valuable documents in the history of the United States, including the Constitution and the Declaration of Independence.
-Discover this breathtaking building, explore the many exhibitions, enjoy livations and connect with peers in this incredible neoclassic setting.
+Discover this breathtaking building, explore the many exhibitions, enjoy libations, and connect with peers in this incredible neoclassic setting.
 Guests are welcome.
 Registration required.

 Friday, March 27

 |Time||Talk / Speaker|